Bachelor of Design in Architecture

 Progression in the Bachelor of Design in Architecture

 The Architecture Studio units of study are central to the Bachelor of Design in Architecture and the teaching of them is structured in such a way that the knowledge and skills gained in one semester build on those from previous semesters.
 It is necessary to pass Architecture Studio 101 before proceeding to Architecture Studio 102 and Studio 201 before you proceed to Studio 202 and so on.
-A Fail result in any Studio unit of study will prevent progression to the following one, causing a 12-month delay in a student’s studies.
+A fail result in any Studio unit of study will prevent progression to the following one, causing a 12-month delay in a student’s studies.

 Architectural History and Theory, Communications, Technologies and Art Workshops

 Architectural History and Theory, Communications, Technologies and Art Workshop units of study are also core to the degree.
-There are a number of units of study in each of these subject areas, which must be taken in sequence.
+There are a number of units of study in each of these subject areas that must be taken in sequence.
 For example it is necessary to complete Architectural History/Theory 1 before undertaking Architectural History/Theory 2.
 If a student fails a unit of study in a particular subject area they must attempt it again in a subsequent year, but will be permitted to advance to the next year of the degree in subject areas for which they have passed all prerequisites.

 Master of Architecture prerequisite unit of study